ChrisMcKenzie/gette-rs/README.md

 - **Error Handling**: Robust error handling to ensure the integrity of your downloads.

-- **Configurability**: Fine-tune your download settings with various options, such as retries, timeouts, and more.

 - **Rust Ecosystem Compatibility**: Easily integrate Gette-rs with other libraries, frameworks, and tools within the Rust ecosystem.

 ## Getting Started